Giant-cell tumor of bone: Diagnosis

-The diagnosis of giant-cell tumors is based on biopsy findings.
+The diagnosis of giant-cell tumor is based on biopsy findings.
 The key histomorphologic feature is, as the name of the entity suggests, (multinucleated) giant cells with up to a hundred nuclei that have prominent nucleoli.
 Surrounding mononuclear and small multinucleated cells have nuclei similar to those in the giant cells; this distinguishes the lesion from other osteogenic lesions which commonly have (benign) osteoclast-type giant cells.
-Soap-bubble appearance is a characteristic feature.